andrewacashner/hearingfaithms/chapters/chapter-3.md

 ## Christ as Singer and Song
 `label:ch:Padilla-Voces`

+On Christmas Eve 1657 in colonial Puebla, the cathedral's tower bells had been ringing for an hour when the first voices of the Christmas liturgy were sounded at 11 p.m.
+The cathedral chapter was joined by other clerics, professors, landowners with their slaves, and common worshippers of every caste, *indios*, *mestizos*, *mulatos*, and *criollos*.
+In a space glowing with luminaries, the community gathered before the massive high-altar retable with its images of the shepherds and kings adoring Christ, and the Blessed Virgin being welcomed into heaven by angelic musicians and dancers.
+Whether they came out of habit or obligation, or in sincere devotion, there was little else for them to do but listen.
+Fortunately the chapter had ensured that its chapelmaster, Juan Gutiérrez de Padilla,  had prepared yet another sumptuous banquet of music, including chant and Latin-texted polyphony both old and new.
+The main attraction for many listeners, though, was the new set of villancicos.

-On Christmas Eve in 1657, as a cantor in Puebla Cathedral was intoning a Latin sermon of Pope St. Leo the Great---the first reading in the second Nocturne of the Matins liturgy---the musical chapel was preparing to raise their voices.
+As a cantor in Puebla Cathedral was intoning a Latin sermon of Pope St. Leo the Great---the first reading in the second Nocturne of Matins---the musical chapel was preparing to raise their own voices.
-Holding handwritten notebooks with their individual performing parts for this year's new cycle of villancicos, they looked to their chapelmaster, the priest Juan Gutiérrez de Padilla.
+Holding handwritten notebooks with their individual performing parts for this year's new cycle of villancicos, they looked to Father Padilla for their cue.
-When the chanting concluded with a descending cadence, Padilla made sure the chorus had the right starting pitches in their ears---did he sing an intonation, or did he or someone else play a chord or short improvised cadence on the organ?
+When the chanting concluded with a descending cadence, Padilla made sure the chorus had the right starting pitches in their ears: he may have sung an intonation, or had someone play a chord or short improvised cadence on the organ.
 He raised his hand and indicated the downbeat, the start of the metrical *compás* or measure, and on one side of the double-choir ensemble, the three voice parts (possibly three individual singers) of Chorus I entered on the second beat, singing the word *Voces*.
-The boy *tiple* or treble, adolescent alto (or falsettist), and tenor all sang this word high in their registers, and the soft (*mollis*, weak, minor) harmony of the opening G chord hung mysteriously in the vaulted space between the columns of the new cathedral's architectural choir.
+The boy *tiple* or treble, adolescent alto, and tenor all sang this word high in their registers, and the soft (*mollis*, weak, minor) harmony of the opening G chord hung mysteriously in the vaulted space between the columns of the new cathedral's architectural choir.
 Moving in the same rhythm, following the natural accents of the poetry, the voices declaimed these words like a solemn choral recitative (music example `ref:music:Padilla-Voces-opening`).